jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Data/Using Dynamic Data.md

               type: component.dropdown-item
               instanceId: =@ctx.current.item.firstname
               options:
                 # use an expression to reference the exact data entry to use in the drop-down component on the form
                 value: =@ctx.current.item.firstname
                 title: =@ctx.current.item.firstname
                 subtitle: =@ctx.current.item.lastname
                 leftElement:
                   element: avatar
-                  text: ''
+                  text: ""
                   uri: =@ctx.current.item.photo
 ```

-### In actions&#x20;
+### In actions

-***Execution**** *actions are designed to interact with specifically with data.
+**Execution** actions are designed to interact with specifically with data.
 The following actions can be used with the Dynamic Data provider either to create, update, delete, or sync data.

 - [execute-entity]()
 - [execute-entities]()
 - [submit-form]()
 - [sync-entities]() for getting data to the device.

-***Events**** *actions execute after an event is performed by a user or device.
+**Events** actions execute after an event is performed by a user or device.
 This event can be configured to use the Dynamic Data provider, for example, when refreshing a list jigby pulling down (onRefresh) use the `action.sync-entities` with the provider to refresh the data in the list.
 The following event actions are available.

 - onRefresh
 - onFocus